julianlk522/julianlk.com/content/tech-qna.md

 draft = false
 +++

-This page is a collection of questions that I had about various tech and the best answers that I could give now, to my earlier self, to help it make sense.
+This page is a collection of questions that I had about various tech and the best answers that I could give now, to my earlier self and to any other curious readers, to help it make sense.
 Topics are ones which I found especially confusing or not suitable to be answered by a quick Google search.

 These writings also serve as notes to help me learn and for future reference.